Genuine vs Compatible (Generic) Cartridges

 Why should I buy compatible cartridges?

-The main reason is simply due to how much money you can save by using compatible cartridges as they are often much cheaper and in some cases they may even contain more ink than the genuine equivalent.
-Some generic brand cartridges may also utilise recycled parts and these are often referred to as refilled or remanufactured cartridges.
-These can be good alternatives if you are looking for the most green-friendly option.
+The main reason is simply due to how much money you can save.
+Compatible cartridges are often much cheaper and in some cases may even contain more ink than the genuine equivalent.
+Some generic brand cartridges may also utilise recycled parts and these are usually referred to as refilled or remanufactured cartridges (discussed further below).
+These are a good alternative if you are looking for the most green-friendly option.

 To avoid poor quality compatible cartridges, you should buy them from reputable retailers only, such as Ink Depot, who source their compatible products from the leading local distributors in the country.
-This will ensure that you are receiving a quality compatible product which has satisfied design protocols and is safer to use in your printer.
-The market is still saturated with ridiculously cheap compatible cartridges which are manufactured to a lesser standard with cheaper components.
+This will ensure that you are receiving a quality compatible product which has satisfied design protocols and is safer to use in your printer and will ensure a quality result.
+The market is still saturated with ridiculously cheap compatible cartridges which are manufactured to a lesser standard using cheaper components.

 At the end of the day, saving money on compatible cartridges only makes sense if the product you receive performs adequately.
 Otherwise you’ll be wasting a lot more time, ink and money trying to resolve poor printing issues caused by an inferior product.